Experience the Convenience

 Women’s perceptions of labor pain vary, so do their choices about pain management and comfort.
 We have many options for non-medicated and medicated labor to help you through the process.
 Some options include:

 Should your birth experience include a C-section, rest assured that you won’t need to go far.
 The C-section surgical room is located right in the Women & Children’s Center.
 In most cases you will remain fully alert and your support person can remain with you for the birth.
-Your baby will be brought to you as soon as possible.
+Your baby will be placed skin-to-skin with you as soon as possible.
 You will often be able to touch and get to know your baby while still in the surgical room.
 Your support partner will also be able to hold the baby as long as the baby is in good health.

 Sometimes babies need extra care after delivery.
 The Hannaford Special Care Nursery at Wentworth-Douglass Hospital offers a family-centered model of care to facilitate bonding and attachment between parents and newborns, and prepare the family for the transition to home.